angular/angular/aio/content/tutorial/toh-pt1.md

 The Hero Editor

 @intro
-We build a simple hero editor.
+Build a simple hero editor.

 @description
 ## Setup to develop locally
-Real application development takes place in a local development environment like your machine.

-Follow the [setup](guide/setup) instructions for creating a new project named <ngio-ex path="angular-tour-of-heroes"></ngio-ex>
+Follow the [setup](guide/setup) instructions for creating a new project named <ngio-ex path="angular-tour-of-heroes"></ngio-ex>.

-after which the file structure should look like this:
+The file structure should look like this:

 <aio-filetree>